Claim Procedures ( claimprocs )

 Payment Tracking: Document information about the payment of the procedure.
 Useful to track why payment was rejected.
 Customize options in Definitions: Claim Payment Tracking.

 Provider: Provider attached to the claimproc.
-By default, this is the provider who performed the procedure, but can be different.
+By default, this is the provider who performed the procedure, but can be changed to a different provider.
 This provider is assigned to any insurance payment.
 Click [...] to change.
 The provider can only be changed when the status is set to Not Received.
-See: Claimproc Provider.
+See Claimproc Provider for more details.

-Clinic: Only visible if Clinics is turned on.
+Clinic: Only visible if the Clinics feature is enabled in Show Features.
 Normally the clinic assigned to the Procedure (e.g., treating clinic), but it can differ.
-This does affect some reports.
+This affects some reports.

 Pay Entry Date: The date the related insurance payment was entered.
 Used to track account aging.
 Only displays after an insurance payment has been received.

 Procedure Date: The date the procedure was performed.
+This is pulled from the Date attached to the Procedure.
 Used to track annual benefits used.

 Description: The procedure code description.